Albinhsn/SpaceGame/Java/src/se/liu/albhe576/project/README.md

 # Galaga?

 ## ToDo
+* actual logging?
+* increasePerMs should be timer
+* Unify what checkCollision does
+  * It probably should be a boolean
+* fix the isWithinBounds and isOutOfBounds
+* fix docs

+### Game things
 * Rather then side to side enemies actually go downwards mostly
   * one of them is basically a kamikaze pilot
     * this requires to check collision between players and enemies

-### Game things
-* Wave logic
-  * Actually hoist out to wave function
-  * i.e the wave controls when shit spawns
-  * i.e not need for an enemy class?

 ### Random
-* fix docs
-* actual logging?

 ### Rendering
 * Create one large image and be able to parse it